GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex16b_data_presentation_Coverage.md

 ### Build a heatmap of average coverage per sample using *R*

+!!! quote ""

     One of the first questions we often ask when studying the ecology of a system is: What are the pattens of abundance and distribution of taxa across the different samples?
 In the previous [coverage and taxonomy](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/day3/ex11_coverage_and_taxonomy.md) exercises we generated per-sample coverage tables by mapping the quality-filtered unassembled reads back to the refined bins and the viral contigs to then generate coverage profiles for each.

     As a reminder:

     > Genomes in higher abundance in a sample will contribute more genomic sequence to the metagenome, and so the average depth of sequencing coverage for each of the different genomes provides a proxy for abundance in each sample.

     A simple way to present this information is via a heatmap.
 In this exercise we will build a clustered heatmap of these coverage profiles in `R`.
 Since we also have tables of taxonomy assignments (via `gtdb-tk` for MAGs) and/or predictions (via `vContact2` for viral contigs), we will also use these to add taxonomy information to the plot.

     The coverage and taxonomy tables generated in earlier exercises have been copied to `11.data_presentation/coverage/` a for use in these exercises.

     In addition to this, a simple mapping file has also been created (`11.data_presentation/coverage/mapping_file.txt`).
 This is a tab-delimited file listing each sample ID in the first column, and the sample "Group" in the second column (*Group_A*, *Group_B*, and *Group_C*).
 This grouping might represent, for example, three different sampling sites that we want to compare between.
 If you had other data (such as environmental measures, community diversity measures, etc.) that you wish to incorporate in other downstream analyses (such an fitting environmental variables to an ordination, or correlation analyses) you could also add new columns to this file and load them at the same time.

     *NOTE: As discussed in the [coverage and taxonomy exercises](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/day3/ex11_coverage_and_taxonomy.md), it is usually necessary to normalise coverage values across samples based on equal sequencing depth.
 This isn't necessary with the mock metagenome data we're working with, but if you include this step in your own work you would read the **normalised** coverage tables into the steps outlined below.*

 ---

 ### Part 1 - Building a heatmap of MAG coverage per sample